-Reading is one of her ...Read MoreRead more
+Reading is one of her life-long passions, and she is sometimes ...Read MoreRead more

 Tricia Reeks lives in the bear-infested mountains of Asheville, North Carolina with her mountaineer husband and her two ferocious French bulldogs.
 She is the founder of Meerkat Press, the co-editor of Behind the Mask: An Anthology of Heroic Proportions (a Kirkus Reviews Best Indie Book of 2017) and Love Hurts: A Speculative Fiction Anthology.

 Tell us about how your press was founded.
 Why did you decide to get into publishing? ...Read MoreRead more

 Andy Weir was first hired as a programmer for a national laboratory at age 15 and has been working as a software engineer ever since.
 He is also a lifelong space nerd and a devoted hobbyist of subjects like relativistic physics, orbital mechanics, and the history of manned spaceflight.
 First novel The Martian was a bestseller and was adapted as a popular feature film.
 New novel Artemis is out this ...Read MoreRead more

 Rovina Cai is a freelance illustrator from Melbourne, Australia.
 She creates intriguing images that make you linger, hungry to know the story behind them.
 Her work is often inspired by the past; from fairy tales to gothic novels, these stories resonate with her because they bring a little bit of magic and wonder to the present day.
 Rovina has worked with an eclectic range of clients, including The Folio Society,...Read More